department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Long-Term-Success-Metrics.md

 - Number of inquiries on the Lighthouse SalesForce form
 - Inbound requests for information
 - Inbound requests for sandbox access
-- Number of integrations in going live
+- Number of integrations going live